-First off, let me apologize to those of you who been patiently waiting to read this Rogue Euro review.
+This is the much-anticipated review of the Rogue Euro Olympic Bar.
+First let me apologize to those of you who been patiently waiting to read this review.
 I feel pretty bad about having announced the Euro and XF review a couple months ago only to not get them completed in a timely manner.
 I won’t get too into it, but suffice it to say that I had an injury that prohibited me from thoroughly testing bars, and since I don’t write fiction there was simply nothing that I could do about it other than let things heal.
-So again, sorry for the delay, and thanks for your patience.
+Again, sorry for the delay, and thanks for your patience.

-I’m going to summarize the review here in the beginning rather than at the end so that you can get an idea of what I have to say without having to read all 2000+ words.
+I’m going to summarize the review here in the beginning rather than at the end so that you can get an idea of what I have to say without having to read all 2000+ words if prefer not to.
 If you’re seriously considering this bar and you want more detailed info, then read on.
 Here we go.

 - The Euro performs much like the Eleikos, and it has many of the same attributes (high tensile strength, great whip and spin, and flawless finish), but the difference in knurling is night and day.

 - While expensive, the Euro will make the ideal training bar for many lifters.
-There aren’t many bars that I’d consider shelling out more cash for unless I had to have a certified stage bar, wanted a harsher knurl, or preferred a different finish.
+There aren’t many bars that I’d consider shelling out more cash for unless I had to have an IWF bar, wanted a harsher knurl, or maybe preferred stainless steel.

 - This bar meets all IWF-standards, and if Rogue is going to seek certification on any bar, it’ll be this one.
 If the Euro actually does get a sticker, expect the price to head north.

-- For training, the Euro could conceivably replace the Eleiko Sport Trainer and Eleiko Training Bar, the WerkSan training bar, and both of the Chinese IWF training bars, but the lack of aggressive knurling (not to mention the lack of sticker) make it a weak replacement to the competition versions of these bars.
+- For training, the Euro could conceivably replace the Eleiko Performance Trainer or any of the IWF training bars like the WerkSan, ZKC, etc, but the lack of aggressive knurling and sticker make it a weak replacement to the competition versions of these bars.

-- The Euro is gorgeous.
-The finish is flawless, the knurl is consistent, and even the end caps look flashy.
+- The Euro is beautiful.
+The finish is flawless, the knurl is consistent, & even the end caps look flashy.
 It looks exactly like what a bar in this price range should look like.

 Rogue Euro Specifications

-These specifications are direct from Rogue’s website.
-They do not offer me any data beyond what they already publish online, so unfortunately I cannot offer you the yield strength or other bits and pieces that I can sometimes get from the other vendors/manufacturers.
+These specifications are direct from the Euro’s product page.
+Rogue does not offer me any data beyond what they already publish online, so sadly I cannot offer you the yield strength or other bits and pieces that I can sometimes get from the other vendors/manufacturers.

 I’ve actually got very little to say on the subject of the “European steel.”
 Despite my efforts, I was unable to dig up anything factual regarding the superiority of EU steel over US steel for barbell manufacturing.
 Other than the anecdotal statement in the Euro product description regarding EU bars and whip (an obvious reference to Eleiko), there was nothing explaining how or why EU steel is superior for this application.
 It may very well be the best steel in the history of everything, but I just don’t know, so I can’t really say anything else about it.